Never Enough (The Cure song)

-"Never Enough" is a song by English rock band the Cure, released as a single in September 1990 from their 1990 remix album, Mixed Up.
-The song topped the US Billboard Modern Rock Tracks chart, reached number three in Finland, and peaked within the top 20 in Germany, Ireland, New Zealand, Spain, and the United Kingdom.
+"Never Enough" is a song by English rock band the Cure, released as a single in September 1990 by Fiction Records from their 1990 remix album, Mixed Up.
+The song topped the US Billboard Modern Rock Tracks chart, reached number three in Finland, and peaked within the top 20 in Germany, Ireland, Luxembourg, New Zealand, Spain, and the United Kingdom.

 Content

 Unlike most other Cure songs of this era, the song was unexpectedly guitar-oriented, featuring no synthesizers.
 On the album, it is subtitled "Big Mix".
+Although Perry Bamonte is on the single cover and appears in the music video, he does not have a songwriting credit (as do the other four members).
 While containing no synthesisers, the song was nonetheless influenced by baggy music.
 The song's largely electronic B-side "Harold and Joe" was described by Chris Ott of Pitchfork as a "phenomenally adorable ecstasy tribute."

-Although Perry Bamonte is on the single cover and appears in the music video, he does not have a songwriting credit (as do the other four members).

 Release

 Upon release as a single, "Never Enough" topped the Billboard Modern Rock Tracks chart for three weeks, and reached number 13 in the United Kingdom.
 The song was re-recorded using acoustic guitars for the 2001 Acoustic Hits album, which contains re-recordings of songs by the band, and was released as a bonus disc to Greatest Hits.